 - a.
 Application shall also be made to PDD for a Certificate of Appropriateness or other approval for the scope of work to be performed on any local landmark, or for approval of any CCR work on a contributing structure in the National Historic District. - Such application shall break down the work to be performed between exterior restoration and renovation work, interior restoration, interior renovation, and code compliance work. - b.
 The Planning and Development Department shall review applications for work to be performed on any local landmark for compliance with the United States Secretary of the Interior Standards for Restoration or Rehabilitation, and any applicable historic preservation design guidelines, and shall issue an approval, denial, or approval with conditions and comments to the DIA.
 PDD may rely on National Park Service determination, or process locally.
 In the absence of final NPS approval, a conditional approval letter may be provided to DIA identifying by category any improvements that are considered ineligible.
 PDD Staff conditional approval shall serve as the basis for determination of qualified eligible expenses in reviewing incentive requests and calculating the "up to" award amount, however actual disbursement of loans will be based on final COA or NPS approved eligible expenses. - c.
 All work on local landmarks must be consistent with United States Secretary of Interior's Standards, approved by Certificate of Appropriateness (COA) by the Historic Preservation Commission, and approved by DDRB. - d.
 PDD shall review applications for CCR work to be performed on contributing structures in the National Historic District to determine whether any of the proposed improvements would render the building ineligible for local landmark designation and identify the same.
 HPS shall issue a staff report to DIA with the results of their review and indicating whether the elimination of any particular improvements would allow the building to remain eligible for local landmark status. - e.
-The application for a COA or approval of the scope of work can be submitted and reviewed simultaneously with landmark designation; however, no staff report regarding scope of work will be issued to DIA prior to the filing of legislation for landmark status. - f.
+The application for a COA or approval of the scope of work can be submitted and reviewed simultaneously with landmark designation, and the HPS staff report regarding the scope of work may be issued to DIA prior to the filing of legislation for landmark status so long as the applicant fully understands the total set of approvals needed prior to being eligible for full approval and funding. - f.
 Any work not approved through the COA review process by the Jacksonville Historic Preservation Commission, Planning and Development Department Staff or NPS, or determined to not meet the Secretary of the Interior Standards or other design guidelines will be removed from the list of qualified eligible expenses for consideration, even if previously approved by PDD Staff Conditional Approval as described in letter b. of this section.